-Wendy and Gavin share this incredible and cozy cottage with their two boys and their two dogs.
-As an art producer and creative director they have built a joyous home full of artwork and inspiration.
-Designing their home with traditional and eclectic elements, they have created an adorable family home.
+Wendy and Gavin share this incredible and cozy cottage with their two boys and two dogs.
+They have built a joyous home full of artwork and inspiration, designed with traditional and eclectic elements; an adorable family home.

 Raising a baby and toddler can keep you on your toes.
 It also means you need space for comfort and family time.
 Wendy believes that the most important element in designing a home is "creating a comfortable living space that reflects who you are."

-When you first walk into the yard, you are overwhelmed with a lovely garden and luscious yard.
-There are benches and a tire swing, there is a play house for their kids, and an incredible deck that over looks the yard.
-Wendy admits "because we have such great weather we spend a lot of time outside. it was important to design a space where we could flow in and out with ease. it was also important to create an outdoor living and play space with a sustainable design."
+When you first approach the home, you are overwhelmed with the lovely garden and luscious yard.
+There are benches and a tire swing, a play house for the kids and an incredible deck that overlooks the yard.
+Wendy says, "Because we have such great weather we spend a lot of time outside.
+It was important to design a space where we could flow in and out with ease and it was also important to create an outdoor living and play space with a sustainable design."

-One of my most favorite aspects of the home were the personal art pieces by Gavin.
-He has created some incredible work that is spread out around the home; the Yours Sincerely typography sign in the master room, the neon sign above the front door, the larger than life receipt in the boys room.
-Additionally I really admire the landscape design that is appealing to both botany lovers, but accommodates the kids as well.
+One of my favorite aspects of the home are the personal art pieces by Gavin.
+He has created some incredible work that is spread out around the home; the Yours Sincerely typography sign in the master bedroom, the neon sign above the front door, the larger than life receipt in the boys room.

 Apartment Therapy Survey: